 An extrapolation analysis involves comparing convex polygons in environmental space: a first polygon is obtained with the survey effort data by taking all segments of effort and their associated environmental covariates (hereafter the calibration data).
 A second polygon is obtained from environmental data collected in the whole area for which a distribution/abundance/habitat map is desired.
 It is important to note that this geographic area (e.g. the whole "Bay of Biscay and Iberian Coast") is usually much larger than the geographic area covered by surveys (e.g. Figures 2, 3 and 4).
 Figure 9 shows within the MSFD subregion "Bay of Biscay and Iberian Coast", geographical sampling imbalance.
-Maps covering the whole subregion are sought but some areas have not been surveyed in the collated data.
-Thus, the geographic area covered by the whole subregion for which a prediction is sought is larger than the geographic area covered by the data.
+Maps covering the whole subregion are sought but some areas have not been surveyed and therefore are not represented in the collated data.
+Thus, the geographic area covering the whole subregion for which a prediction is sought is larger than the geographic area covered by the observations (collated data).

-Figure 9: Predictions in the MSFD subregion "Bay of Biscay and Iberian Coast".
+Figure 9: Survey effort to inform predictions in the MSFD subregion "Bay of Biscay and Iberian Coast".
 The light blue area represents the extent of the subregion for which predicted abundance/distribution/habitat of cetacean species is the inferential target of Task 2.1 of WP2.
-The colour scale highlights ecosystemic/multidisciplinary survey effort (in number of segments) collated for this task.
+The colour scale highlights survey effort (in number of segments) collated for this task.

-Environmental data are to be used to predict cetacean distribution/abundance/habitat using both the environmental data and the model calibrated with the survey effort data.
+be used Environmental data can to predict cetacean distribution/abundance/habitat using both the environmental data and the model calibrated with the survey effort data.
 Each prediction is thus defined by a set of coordinates (values) that locate it in environmental space: it is possible to assess for each prediction whether it has neighbours in the calibration data that will inform the prediction (nearby data) and whether it falls within the convex hull defined by the calibration data (Figure 10; King & Zeng 2007, Authier et al. 2017, Bouchet et al. 2019).
 Extrapolation analysis allows to assess the robustness of model predictions without fitting a statistical model such as a DSM simply by assessing how much of the calibration data will be informing a prediction in the area of interest in environmental space (Authier et al. 2017; Bouchet et al. 2019; García-Barón et al., 2019).

 Figure 10: Conceptual representation of an environmental space defined by two environmental covariates.
 Prediction 1 is extrapolated (outside the convex hull defined by the calibration data) and prediction 2 is interpolated (inside the convex hull defined by the calibration data).
-Prediction 1 has, however, more nearby data and is hence more informed by calibration data than prediction 2.
-While prediction 1 is an extrapolation, it is less model-dependent because it has more calibration data in its immediate neighbourhood to inform it.
+Prediction 1 has, however, more nearby data and is hence more informed by calibration data less model-dependent than prediction 2.
 Figure taken from Pigeault (2021).

-Extrapolation analysis was undertaken to assess the robustness of model-based predictions of cetacean abundance/distribution/habitat in the MSFD subregion "Bay of Biscay and Iberian Coast" from the survey data collated for WP2.
+Extrapolation analysis was undertaken to assess the robustness of modelbased predictions of cetacean abundance/distribution/habitat in the MSFD subregion "Bay of Biscay and Iberian Coast" from the survey data collated for WP2.
 Results for predictions for all months in the year 2019 are presented on Figures 11 and 12.
 The year 2019 was selected as an example for all years since results were similar across years.
-This similarity may be due to the choice of a monthly resolution of oceanographic covariates: this monthly resolution smoothes out fine scale variation in oceanographic processes, hence reducing the volume of the convex hull in environmental spaces.
+This similarity may be due to the choice of a monthly resolution of oceanographic covariates: this monthly resolution smooths out fine scale variation in oceanographic processes, hence reducing the volume of the convex hull in environmental spaces.